JOSHI53/JOSHI53/README.md

 # Hi there, I'm Lakshay Bharadwaj! 👋

-I'm a pre-final year BTech student at VIT Vellore, passionate about web development, machine learning, and technology innovation.
+I'm a Software Developer, just completed my BTech from VIT Vellore in Aug 2025, passionate about web development, machine learning, and technology innovation.

 ## About Me